Show HN: MacProxy Plus – Surf the Modern Web on Vintage Computers

 Honestly this sounds like a pretty great way to experience the modern web on modern computers too.

-• hunterirving 2 months ago
+• hunterirving a year ago

 If your browser lets you configure a proxy server, it should work!

-helfire 2 months ago
+helfire a year ago

 Was great to see the video[0] you did (and production quality, humor, etc) showcasing MacProxy Plus.
 As the BlueSCSI maintainer it's always exciting to see it being used the wild in cool new things like this!